Tom Alter: Writing and journalism

 Alter has written books including The Longest Race, Rerun at Rialto, and The Best in the World.
 He was also a sports journalist with a special interest in cricket, a game on which he has written extensively in publications such as Sportsweek, Outlook, Cricket Talk, Sunday Observer, Firstpost, Citizen, and Debonair.
+Alter was the first to video interview Indian cricketer Sachin Tendulkar in 1988.

-He played cricket for a film industry team MCC (Match Cut Club), which includes Naseeruddin Shah, Satish Shah, Vishal Bhardwaj, Aamir Khan, Nana Patekar, Bhupinder Singh and Amarinder Sangha.
-He also wrote on cricket in Indian publications.
+Alter played cricket for a film industry team MCC (Match Cut Club), which includes Naseeruddin Shah, Satish Shah, Vishal Bhardwaj, Aamir Khan, Nana Patekar, Bhupinder Singh and Amarinder Sangha.

 In 1996, he was invited by friend Siraj Syed to Singapore, to do cricket commentary in Hindi, for Indian viewers, on the sports TV channel, ESPN.

-In addition to acting, Alter also ventured into a direction - he directed a one-shot episode for the short-lived series Yule Love Stories in the mid-1990s - and was a sports journalist in the late 1980s to early 1990s.
-He has written three books: one non-fiction, and two fiction.
-Before his sudden death, Alter had just announced his inaugural feature film as a director called Rerun at Rialto, which was based on the book written by him.

 Personal life

 Alter married Carol Evans, a fellow Woodstock School student, in 1977.
-The marriage produced two children: son Jamie and daughter Afshaan.
-Jamie has worked as a cricket writer for ESPNcricinfo and CricBuzz, and was also the sports editor of The Times of India.
-As a cricket enthusiast himself, Tom wrote columns for newspapers and journals for over ten years.
-He also worked as a journalist during the time and was the first to video interview Indian cricketer Sachin Tendulkar in 1988.
+They had two children together.

 In September 2017, Alter was diagnosed with stage IV skin cancer (squamous cell carcinoma).
 His thumb had been amputated a year earlier because of the condition.
 He died on 29 September at his residence in Mumbai.
-A statement released on behalf of his family read: "It is with sadness we announce the death of our beloved Tom Alter, actor, writer, director, Padma Shri, and our dear husband and father.
-Tom passed away Friday night at home with his family and close family members in attendance."